icsharpcode/CodeConverter/.github/ISSUE_TEMPLATE.md

+Please prefix the issue title with either "C# -> VB: " or "VB -> C#: " if relevant

 ### Input code
 ```C#
 If relevant, please enter some example code here to reproduce the issue (in VB or C#), or the steps taken to cause the issue.